 Maybe the best showcase of life in Des Moines is the diverse lineup of festivals celebrating the unique culture, arts, and food of the city.
 The fall kicks off with the World Food & Music Festival downtown, while the Latino Heritage Festival and CelebrASIAN each illustrate unique facets of Iowa’s identity.
 The Des Moines Arts Festival is nationally renowned for its array of visual and multimedia arts.
 And perhaps the most Iowan of gatherings, the Des Moines Bacon Festival is a standout every year with its array of unique bacon foods.

 Des Moines provides plenty of opportunities to enjoy the outdoors with classic activities like bike rides, hiking, boating, or sledding.
 But the city also offers some unique offerings to add variety, fun, and challenge to your outings.For instance, spend your winter ice-skating under the stars—or under some falling snowflakes—at the riverside Brenton Skating Plaza.
+Check out the brand new Lauridsen Skatepark next to the Des Moines River, featuring 88,000 square feet of terrain free for the skating.
 Or, with more than 550 miles of regional trails (42 of them within the city), there are tons of opportunities to bike, run, walk, skate, or kayak at places like Des Moines’ own Gray’s Lake, just a few minutes away from campus.
 For the athletically inclined, Sleepy Hollow Sports Park provides batting cages, Go-Karts, and bumper boats in the summer.
 In the winter you’ll find skiing, snowboarding, and tubing at the park.

 Drake students can participate in fun runs like the Halloween Hot Chocolate 5K, color runs, and mud runs, or the Hy-Vee Road Races that take over campus during the Drake Relays season in April.
 And for serious athletes looking for a serious challenge?
 Join the Des Moines Triathlon Club and work with others to train for the city’s big annual races.
 If you stick around for the summer, join in with the Register’s Annual Great Bike Ride Across Iowa (RAGBRAI)—seven days of cycling, pie, tent cities, and Iowa fun.
 And more pie.

-There’s a reason Forbes called Des Moines the number one city for young professionals.
-The city has become a hub for young job seekers, and at Drake, students can take advantage of the market not only for jobs after graduation, but for professional experience and internships while still in school.
+There’s a reason Forbes has called Des Moines the number one city for young professionals.
+The city has become a hub for young job seekers, and at Drake, students can take advantage of the market not only for jobs after graduation but for professional experience and internships while still in school.

 Beginning their first year at Drake, students have access to an incredible array of opportunities to explore different professional fields and find the right fit.
 Meredith Corporation and all its media outlets hire student interns to write and design for some of the biggest magazines in the nation such as Better Homes and Gardens.
 On the financial side of the spectrum, corporations like Wells Fargo and Principal Financial Group hire Drake student interns to work in the ever-growing finance, insurance, and actuarial science industries.
 Education majors have access to Des Moines’ strong network of schools, while health care students are surrounded by numerous hospitals and pharmacies that partner with Drake for internships.
 The cluster of bioscience companies in the area also provides opportunities for hands-on research.
 Meanwhile, in the fine arts, Drake students have access onstage and behind the scenes work at venues such as the Des Moines Playhouse and the Des Moines Symphony.
 And with Iowa’s capitol right at the University’s doorstep, Drake students have front-row access to the political process, especially as big election cycles roll around.
 Students in fields such as politics, pre-law, and communications can work with a campaign or a network news crew during caucuses and debates, or intern in the capitol building with local representatives, senators, and Supreme Court members.